wph12/etch-a-sketch/README.md

 # etch-a-sketch
-A simple etch-a-sketch application.
-Built as part of the Odin Project's curriculum.
+A simple etch-a-sketch application made using HTML, CSS and JavaScript as part of the Odin Project.